adjkamel/auto_encoder/README.md

 ### Auto encoder for image reconstruction
-This repository contains code for image reconstruction using a ConvNet auto encoder model.
+This repository contains code for image reconstruction using a ConvNet auto encoder model for unsupervised learning.
 The model in auto_H.py takes an image and reconstracts it and generate the same input image even though the image is different from the type of the training data.
-For example, the model was not trained with people images but when an input of an iimage of a person is given, the model generates it.
+For example, the model was not trained with images of people but when an image of a person is given, the model generates it.
+It is useful to extract features from the image or to learn prior knowledge hidden in the image.

 #### Requirements